 2. Symbol of Female Power

-Nefertiti was not only a queen but also a powerful political figure during her reign.
-The Nefertiti Bust symbolizes her authority, beauty, and influence.
-It is considered a representation of the idealized Egyptian queen, embodying grace, elegance, and strength.
+Not only was she a queen, but also a powerful political figure when she ruled.
+The Nefertiti Bust shows us her authority, beauty and influence.
+It is seen as the idealized Egyptian queen Erectile dysfunction psychology symptoms — grace, elegance, and strength.

 3. Historical Context

-The Nefertiti Bust sheds light on the religious and artistic changes that occurred during the Amarna Period in ancient Egypt.
-During this time, Pharaoh Akhenaten introduced a monotheistic religion centered around the worship of the sun-god Aten.
-The bust is a reflection of the artistic revolution that took place during this period.
+The Nefertiti Bust gives insight into what kind of changes took place to the religious and artistic scenes during ancient Egypt’s Amarna Period.
+At this time, Pharaoh Akhenaten succeeded in introducing a monotheistic religion based around the worship of the sungod Aten.
+The bust depicts an artist in the period of the artistic revolution.

-The Nefertiti Bust has been on display at the Neues Museum in Berlin since 1924.
-It is housed in a specially designed room called the “Nefertiti Room,” which allows visitors to admire the sculpture from different angles.
+Since 1924 the Nefertiti Bust has been on display at the Neues Museum in Berlin.
+Stunning like just about every Egyptian sculpture, it is housed in a specially designed room called the “Nefertiti Room” where visitors can see the sculpture from a variety of angles.

-The Nefertiti Bust attracts millions of visitors each year who come from all around the world to witness this masterpiece firsthand and learn about ancient Egyptian history and culture.
+In fact the Nefertiti Bust draws millions of people from all over the world each year–to see the masterpiece with their own eyes and to learn about ancient Egyptian history and culture.

 Conclusion